 If you want to get as rich as Elizabeth Warren, it’s best you diligently track your net worth and invest your money wisely.
 Check out the award-winning, free financial tool by Personal Capital to track your finances.

-With Personal Capital, you can analyze your investments for excessive fees, better plan for your retirement, and more efficiently optimize your finances.
-I’ve been using Personal Capital since Elizabeth Warren was making over $600,000 and I’ve seen my net worth surpass hers without a massive platform.
+With Personal Capital, you can analyze your investments for excessive fees.
+You can also better plan for your retirement.
+I’ve been using Personal Capital since Elizabeth Warren was making over $600,000.
+Since that time, I’ve seen my net worth surpass hers without a massive platform.